max-whitmore/PasswordGenerator/README.md

 # PasswordGenerator
 A very simple JavaScript password generator app.

-Built with JavaScript, with the following features:
+The password generator has the following features:

 * Number of characters
 * Include Uppercase